alvinj/Cato-CRUD-Generator/README.md

   http://www.catocrudgenerator.com/screenshots-crud-generator/

-Our INSTALL file describes the process of installing Cato, which we've also tried to make as painless as possible.
+The INSTALL file describes the process of installing Cato, which I've also tried to make as painless as possible.

 Template Files